Coin Values Moving with Precious Metals: Up-Dated 6/20/2022: Gold $1843 | Silver $21.69

 Many rare and valuable coins are found throughout the entire history of silver half dollars.
 Spanning 1794 through the 1960's discover how much these rare silver coins are worth.
 The Franklin series of half dollars, Barber, Seated Liberty and the early Bust half dollars are listed by date with values.

-Return to Coin Values Discovery... find 1945 half dollar value and...
-It is an excellent index with images and text links to all coin series, from Cents to Gold.
-Value charts, grading images and descriptions uncovers the common to rare coin values found in your box of old coins.
+★Return to Coin Values Discovery... find 1945 half dollar value and...
+It is an excellent reference list with images and text links to all US coin series, from Cents to Gold.
+Value charts are combined with grading images and descriptions to uncover the wide range of common to rare coin values found in your box of old coins.